 Ongoing consultation and collaboration with parents is an indispensable part of the Charter School's operation.
-We view our parents as partners in the education of their children and seek their input regularly through our parent group s and surveys.
+We view our parents as partners in the education of their children and seek their input regularly through our parent groups and surveys.
 We give parents the opportunity to be leaders in many of the Charter School's extracurricular activities (e.g., the winter and spring concerts), voice their ideas, attend educational workshops, and learn more about what goes on in our Charter School.
 We also distribute three family surveys during the course of the school year.
 This feedback goes directly to schools and is reviewed to determine any shifts that may be needed.

-The Charter School's School Based Advisory Council meets once a month, in conjunction with other parent groups to provide the Charter School with feedback and to organize volunteering efforts.
-The council aims to include a minimum of one family representative from each grade level, though meetings are open to all families who wish to participate.
-The council's membership structure includes key school leadership positions - a school leader, dean (or assistant school leader), and community school manager - who work directly alongside family representatives.
+The Charter School has a parent leadership group that meets once a month, in conjunction with other parent groups to provide the Charter School with feedback and to organize volunteering efforts.
 This will include the option for parents to join KIPP SoCal's region-wide parent groups such as the Family Ambassadors group already in existence.